Back to rpg

 Weapon styles

-Although all weapons are used with a slightly different technique, many weapons are similar so if one can be used effectively another can be used almost as effectively.
+Although all weapons are used with a slightly different technique, many weapons are similar so if one can be used effectively another can be used unskilled (1d8) but at the same bonus.
 Each weapon belongs to a category and training for one weapon confers benefits to others in the same category.
-The categories are:
+This does not apply to the oddity category.

 Daggers